Dos and Don’ts

 Maximize the impact of your concept by dressing the billboard structure (except for the screen).
-Certain conditions apply: The purchase of 6 visuals for a complete rotation is required + must be feasible based to the location.
+Certain conditions apply: The purchase of 6 visuals for a complete rotation is required + must be feasible based on the location.

 Use the digital billboard to display an excellent static concept.
 You do not have to tie your idea to technological elements.

-Use contrasting colours to your improve visual comprehension and allow all the elements on the LED screen to be easily distinguishable.
+Use contrasting colours to improve your visual comprehension and allow all the elements on the LED screen to be easily distinguishable.

 Create different executions of the same idea for an integrated campaign effect.